Chainfire: Chainfire magic

 The spell is explained as a complicated memory-altering magic.
 But it is not as simple as erasing the memory of everyone directly, as this is merely Subtractive Magic.
 Also, simply attempting to erase the memory because it uses Subtractive Magic, has a strong probability of destroying portions of the mind, thus killing the subject.
 A death spell, can for instance, make it seem like a person is dead, but everyone still remembers the person existed.
 Also, if you tried to erase the knowledge of even a simple person like a woodcutter, the nature of reality would be such that all too obvious gaps in memory would be noticed, such as how the woodcutter's wife got her food and wood if she were crippled.
 For this reason, some wizards came up with a workaround, using some energy to warp reality itself or at least human perception of it.
 False memories are automatically created to fill the gaps in reality, almost as if someone went back in time and changed them.

 Wizard's Ninth Rule

-The Wizard's Ninth Rule, revealed in Chainfire, is:
+Each of the novels in the Sword of Truth series reveals a "Wizard's Rule" — a magical principle that allows Wizards to be savvy manipulators of the world around them.
+The novel reveals the Wizard's Ninth Rule:

 A contradiction cannot exist in reality.
 Not in part, nor in whole.